Vitamin B6 benefits, dosage, and deficiency

 Vitamin B6, also known as pyridoxine, is one of eight vitamins that make up the B complex.
 It plays an important role in your metabolism and the release of energy from your food.
 It also affects everything from your cardiovascular system to immunity to cognitive development.
 However, we can’t produce it ourselves, so need to find external sources.

-In this breakdown, we’ll go through the basics of what vitamin B6 benefits are, the symptoms of a deficiency, and how to make sure you get enough vitamin B6 in your diet.
+In this breakdown, we’ll go through the basics of what vitamin B6 benefits are, the symptoms of low levels, and how to make sure you get enough vitamin B6 in your diet.

 What is vitamin B6 good for?